Evaluation Methodologies in Software Protection Research: Sample Treatment

-The collected data also shows to what extent protections are combined.
-Importantly, the fact that a paper's evaluation deploys two or more protection classes on its sample set does not at all imply that those protections are composed or layered on the same samples, let alone on the same software elements or assets in those samples.
-It only means that at least some samples with one protection were evaluated, and at least some samples (overlapping or not) with the other protection.
-As we already noted in \cref{sec:obfuscation_representation}, few papers explicitly layer protections on each other.
-Instead, many papers that feature multiple protections in their evaluation compare either those protections or their analysis' performance on the individual protections.

-Most importantly, we observe that for both goodware and malware, about one quarter of the papers only deploy a single protection.
-Moreover, about 66\% of all goodware papers and about 60\% of all malware papers deploy three or less protections, and about 82-83\% deploys five or less protections.
-In other words, on average few protections are combined in the surveyed papers.
-On average slightly more are combined in papers from A*/A-rated venues, but the difference with lower-rated venues is very small.

-This is the case despite the common wisdom that strong protection can only be obtained if multiple protections are combined.
-For example, commercial tools such as Cloakware\footnote{https://irdeto.com/cloakware-by-irdeto} and Dexguard\footnote{https://www.guardsquare.com/dexguard} support and explicitly recommend the combination of multiple different protection techniques in their user manuals and whitepapers, in order to mitigate various attack strategies.
+\bemph{Few papers explicitly layer protections on each other.
+SP research, in particular for goodware protection, is clearly lacking in this regard.} While quite some papers consider and evaluate multiple classes of protections, most of them deploy the different protections on different samples, e.g., to compare the protections' strength, rather than evaluating their combined/layered deployment within the same samples.
+For both goodware and malware, about one quarter of the papers only deploy a single protection.
+Moreover, about \percentHaveLessThanFourProtectionsXGoodware{}\%~$\hat{=}$~\haveLessThanFourProtectionsXGoodware{}/\totalGoodware{} of all goodware papers and about \percentHaveLessThanFourProtectionsXMalware{}\%~$\hat{=}$~\haveLessThanFourProtectionsXMalware{}/\totalMalware{} of all malware papers deploy three or fewer protections, and about \percentHaveLessThanSixProtectionsX{}\%~$\hat{=}$~\haveLessThanSixProtectionsX{}/\totalPapers{} deploy five or fewer protections, on mostly disjunct sets of samples as discussed.
+On average, few protections are hence considered in the surveyed papers.
+Slightly more are considered in papers from A*/A-rated venues, but the difference to lower-rated venues is small.
+This is the case despite the common wisdom that strong protection can only be obtained if multiple protections are combined and layered.
+For example, commercial tools such as Cloakware~\cite{cloakware} and Dexguard~\cite{dexguard} support and explicitly recommend the combination of multiple different protection techniques in so-called protection recipes in their user manuals and whitepapers in order to mitigate various attack strategies.